 Preheat oven to 350 degrees.
 Mix all dry ingredients together in a large bowl except the dried fruit.
 I had to use a large roasting pan!
 Combine the honey, fruit extract and fruit juice concentrate in saucepan, heat to thoroughly combine.
 Mix hot liquid with oat mixture and coat evenly.

-Spread mixture on large baking sheets and bake at 350 for 30 minutes, keep an eye on it if you know your oven bakes high.
+Spread mixture on parchment paper over large baking sheets and bake at 350 for 30 minutes, keep an eye on it if you know your oven bakes high.
 Stir every 10 minutes, too.
-When done, let the sheet pans cool and add back to a large bowl, add the dried fruit.
+When done, pull the parchment paper from sheet pans to cool completely.
+Add back to a large bowl, add the dried fruit.
 Make sure your granola is completely dry before you store it.
 I had to spread the granola out today to dry out a bit more before I put it in mason jars.
 Store in an airtight container.
 Oh, and if some of your batch will be for gifts, use those sterile gloves when putting this all together.
 Just to be cautious these days during flu season.

 Makes 24 cups granola, so be prepared to gift a quart jar or two!